arkency/posts/posts/2014-10-21-how-to-start-using-arrays-in-rails-with-postgresql.md

 ---
-title: "How to start using Arrays in Rails with PostgreSQL"
 created_at: 2014-10-21 21:05:52 +0200
 publish: true
 author: Kamil Lelonek
 newsletter: arkency_short
 tags: [ 'Active Record', 'PostgreSQL', 'Array' ]
 ---

+# How to start using Arrays in Rails with PostgreSQL

 <p>
   <figure>